 There’s nothing wrong with shifting your credit card strategy to make it meet your current needs.
 In fact, we highly recommend that you do so, especially if you have multiple credit card accounts.
 And if it financially makes sense to do so, it can even be a great move to open a new account.

 If you want to take things one step further, you may even consider adding the Chase Sapphire Preferred® Card (This card is not currently available on CardRatings) into the mix, when and if the time is right.
-This card earns 2X points on dining and travel purchases, and points are worth 25% more when redeemed for travel through Chase Ultimate Rewards®.
+This card earns 2X points on all travel purchases, and points are worth 25% more when redeemed for travel through Chase Ultimate Rewards®.
 What’s really great if you have all three of these cards is that rewards from all cards can be pooled into your Chase Sapphire Preferred® account, making all points worth 25% more when redeemed for travel.
 Plus, the Sapphire® card has an almost unheard of welcome offer for new cardholders right now: 80,000 points once spending $4,000 in the first three months of card membership; worth a whopping $1,000 when redeemed for travel through Chase Ultimate Rewards®.

 Consider a 0% intro APR offer

 Another great option to consider is opening a credit card with a 0% intro APR and/or balance transfer offer.
 This is especially valuable for anyone on shaky financial ground who needs a little extra time to pay off a purchase or outstanding balance interest free.